ketut-garjita/aidevtool-homeworks/hw3.md

 # Homework 3: Test, Containerize, and Deploy an AI-Assisted App

+In this homework, you'll deploy Agent Relay.
+It's is a small messaging system for software agents.

+An agent sends a task to another agent, a worker claims the task, and the worker acknowledges the result.
+The database stores the messages and their delivery attempts.
+A small dashboard lets you watch the message lifecycle.

+You'll use your coding agent to test and containerize Agent Relay.
+Then you'll deploy it to a local Kubernetes cluster with kind (Kubernetes in Docker).

+The starter project already contains the API and dashboard.

+You don't need a cloud account, LLM API key, or external message broker.
+Everything runs on your machine.
+Ask your agent to install and verify each tool when you need it.

 ## Environment preparation

 Ensure the VM has Git, Python, and Docker installed.
 Run: